codecowboydotio/event-driven-banking/index.md

       transactionUrl = (data['data']['relationships']['transaction']['links']['related'])
 ```

 The actual Kafka producer code is below.
 The code pulls the Kafka host and topic from the **config.py** file.
-In the example below, I am publishing the transaction URL (taken from the POST request the bank sends me) to Kafka.
+In the example below, I am publishing the transaction URL (taken from the POST request the bank sends) to Kafka.
 I have a Kafka consumer subscribed to the same topic that uses the URL to get the actual transaction details.

 ```
       khost = app.config['KHOST']